TAMustafa/TAMustafa.github.io/_posts/2023-05-26-Tower_TowerDetectAndShoot.md

 ![Tower Setup](/assets/img/TowerSetup.png){: w="700" h="400" }

-## Explain logic for the detect and shoot script:
+## Explain logic for the detect and shoot script

 With the tower being in place, the next step is to create two C# scripts.

 - One for detecting and shooting at nearby enemies
 - One that controls the bullet movement.

-### Variables defined at the start
+### Variables defined at the start:

 In order to select in the Unity UI what game objects are needed for this script, I created a few SerializeField's.
 I also defined some variables like the Tower turn speed, fire rate and range.